Call of Duty: Infinite Warfare: Campaign

 Learning that Riah is carrying a beacon meant to signal the main SDF fleet to invade Earth, Reyes devises a plan to use the beacon to lure the SDF fleet right into the still-operational AATIS guns.
 The plan backfires when Riah escapes, destroys the AATIS guns, and kills himself to trigger the beacon.
 The SDF arrives, and the Olympus Mons destroys the UNSA headquarters, killing Admiral Raines.

 With no other options, Reyes boards and seizes the Olympus Mons.
 Enraged, Kotch sets his ship to self-destruct, aiming to destroy Geneva and weaken SATO.
 Reyes fights to the bridge, kills Kotch, and stops the self-destruct.
 He then takes the Olympus Mons and Retribution to Mars, planning to destroy the SDF's orbital shipyard and fleet.
 The Olympus Mons is heavily damaged, with weapons unusable.
 Reyes orders it to ram the shipyard, causing the Retribution to also sustain damage and drift into the Olympus Mons flight path.
 Both ships crash onto Mars, leaving the shipyard intact.

-Reyes, realizing they cannot return to Earth, rallies the Retribution crew for a final attack on the shipyard.
+Reyes, realizing they cannot return to Earth, rallies the Retribution crew for a final desperate attack on the shipyard.
 Most are killed, but Reyes, Salter, Ethan, and a few others reach the shipyard, commandeer a destroyer whose weapons are disabled and mooring clamps locked.
 Ethan sacrifices himself to destroy the moorings, while Reyes unlocks the weapons and orders Salter to destroy the shipyard.
 Salter reluctantly opens fire, ejecting Reyes into space.
 Reyes watches the shipyard explode before shrapnel punctures his suit, causing him to suffocate.

 Later, the UNSA honors Reyes and the Retribution crew for destroying the SDF shipyard, calling it a decisive victory that wiped out the SDF.
-Salter, one of four survivors, salutes a Geneva war memorial listing all UNSA soldiers killed, including Reyes.
+Salter, one of only four survivors who managed to make it back to Earth, salutes a Geneva war memorial listing all UNSA soldiers killed, including Reyes.